fareedahB/ConverterProject/README.md

 1. Launch the Unit Converter application.

 2. Enter the value you want to convert in the input field.

+4. Select the quantity  of the value you want to convert in the dropdown.

 3. Select the unit you want to convert from in the "From" dropdown.